watmough/jwHash/README.md

 I added locking on hash buckets which only minorly affects performance, and allows safe retrieval and storing of key value pairs.

+## Building and Using

+Type make in the folder to build the code.
+Type ./jwHash to run the demo.

 ## Data Structures